 Entries for the 2015 Stencil Art Prize are now open.
-Finalist and winning artworks will exhibit at aMBUSH Gallery in a week long exhibition this October in Sydney.
+Finalist and winning artworks will exhibit at aMBUSH Gallery from the 16 – 30 October 2015 in Sydney.

 Subscribe to our enewsletter to receive ongoing information about the Stencil Art Prize and monthly stencil news.

 Thanks to our Principal Partner Royal Doulton, the 2015 Stencil Art Prize winner will receive a very special Award Plate featuring Pure Evil’s Marilyn MarleneDali design and a personalised plaque on the back.